- 1 Introduction to the Product Development process

 - In Incremental, you build a complete feature for each sprint

 - In Iterative, you build a version of a feature for each sprint

-- In Agile you do both—add new feature one at a time, and improve versions of the existing features with each sprint
+- In Agile you do both— you add new features one at a time, and improve the versions of the existing features with each next sprint.

-This process is an improvement upon Waterfall, making up for its biggest disadvantage: a lack of testing.
-The V-Shaped process has a mandatory validation and verification step after each stage of the development process.
+This process is an improvement upon Waterfall and makes up for the latter’s biggest disadvantage: an insufficient amount of testing.
+The V-Shaped process has a mandatory validation and verification step after each stage of the development effort.

 The V-Shaped process works for relatively small projects with requirements and scope that won’t change later.
-Compared to Waterfall, you don’t find out about the problem of the product at the very end of the development process but will have the opportunity to be aware of any blockers early on.
+Compared with Waterfall, you learn about your product’s problems at the very end of the development effort and have an opportunity to be aware of any blockers early on.

-If you have a big project, need flexibility, and expect to make changes based on feedback, this might not be the best process.
+If you have a large-scale project, need flexibility, and expect to be making changes based on user feedback, V-Shaped may not be the best development approach option.

-The main goal here is to reduce risks.
-If you have a big budget and work on a large project with a big amount of documentation that requires validation, you might consider this approach.
-However, this approach can be considered “exotic” because of the time and costs to make this theory a reality.
+The main goal here is to mitigate the risks.
+If you have a big budget and work on a big project with a significant amount of documentation that requires validation, you can consider this approach.
+However, Spiral can be considered “exotic” because of the time and costs required to make it a reality.
 It is often used as an example of critical thinking in the Iterative approach.

-Based on our experience at SPD Group, we can say with confidence that Agile/Scrum is the most popular process in our projects.
-Agile and Scrum is the most beneficial approach for us because it is effective, stable, understandable and flexible.
+Based on SPD Group’s experience, we can say with confidence that Agile and Scrum are the most popular development approach as far as our projects are concerned.
+They represent the most beneficial approaches for us because they are effective, stable, understandable, and flexible.

-When you pick one of these processes, you can choose different approaches to add to it.
+When you pick one of these processes, you can combine it with one of several other approaches.
 For example, you can combine Agile and Scrum with Feature Driven Development, or add Extreme Programming to the Waterfall process.